matthewpalmer/matthewpalmer.github.io/_posts/2014-10-03-crazy-blog-engine.markdown

 I haven't decided whether I'm actually going to do this or not.
 I'll be waiting to see what Brent goes with first.

+**Update**

+So it turns out Tumblr supports custom URLs.
+Not by a predefined schema, but it's better than nothing.
+This changes things, but I'll still wait to see what Brent does.
+He's got me curious.

 [brent]: http://inessential.com/2014/10/02/need_new_blog_engine